noynaert/act102handouts/13_JavaScript/13b_JavaScript_Getting_Started.md

 1. document.write("Hi, there");
 2. console.log("Only the programmer is likely to see this");
 3. alert("Did this message annoy you?")
 4. Replacing items on the page.
 This is the most common.
+Remember "Manipulating the DOM"  This is what we will do most of the time.

 ## Strings